Elsapro/wikijs/employment/resume-writing-guidelines.md

 ## Acronyms
-If you must use them follow the example below so non-industry readers can grasp what you are referring to.
+If you must use them don't assume non-industry readers will understand what you are referring to.
 **Example:** Surpassed Service-Level Agreement (SLA) goals for 2 years running.